CMCS-Norway/terraform-azurerm-avdhp/README.md

 - 1 and only 1 Azure Virtual Desktop Hostpool
 - Application groups, with workspacce attachment to the created AVD HP and 1 Entra ID group per application to provide access to remote desktop application for users.
 The ammount of application groups, etc. that will be deployed is decided in the "apps" key-value pair, see example!
 - Storage account for FSLogix/profiles (optional)
-- Private endpoint for FSLogix/Profiles storage account
+- Private endpoint connection for FSLogix/Profiles storage account (optional)

 ### This module does NOT deploy the following resources:
 - Virtual machine